NuclearAtk/geacon_pro/README.md

 ### token

-The part of the token currently implements steal_token, make_token and rev2self.
+The part of the token currently implements steal_token, make_token, rev2self and getprivs.

 ### the connection of server and hosts on the intranet